Recruiting Top Talent in Croatia

 Croatia’s population of just over four million has declined over the past 20 years and includes a workforce that is also expected to drop in numbers due to an ageing workforce.
 However, it is a highly literate population with a skilled workforce.
 The recruitment drive will be focusing on boosting business services, distribution and transport, manufacturing, and utilities.

-There are also gaps to be filled in computer programming, information technology, architecture and construction, legal and accounting services.
+There are also gaps to be filled in computer programming, information technology, architecture and construction, and legal and accounting services.

 Recruitment is the first stage of making your company operational and competitive in Croatia.
 There are many complications in moving staff into the country – in addition to the complexities of obtaining work visas and permits.
 To avoid these issues, it is vital to know where to locate the finest candidates for your company’s expansion plans.